alexfernandez/alexfernandez.github.io/2023/avis-aeterna.md

 and release it at sunset.
 This is a low cost solution that can be good enough.
 * Use part of the stored H₂ as fuel for a [hydrogen cell](https://en.wikipedia.org/wiki/Fuel_cell).
-This is the preferred solution, but requires to develop fuel cells which are both light and efficient enough.
+This is the most advanced solution, and it requires to develop fuel cells which are both light and efficient enough.
 The avis can store extra hydrogen during the day, which will increase its internal pressure (or volume) enough to have some reserves.
+I'm not sure it is really viable though, see [fuel cells](#fuel-cells).

 ## 💪 Challenges